Glossary

 When a query racks up impressions in GSC but barely any clicks, that is a textbook symptom of Google's AI Overview: the answer sits above the organic results, the user gets it without clicking through.

 Achtung.app scans GSC data for this pattern and surfaces the affected queries as AI Overview Signals.
-They are the high-priority targets for GEO work — places where organic visibility looks strong on paper but practically flows into an AI card.
+They are the high-priority targets for GEO work — places where organic visibility looks strong on paper but in practice gets absorbed by the AI card.

 The signal is only visible when Google Search Console is connected to the brand.